NIST Cybersecurity Framework Assessment

 The NIST Cybersecurity Framework was originally published in 2014, following a collaborative process involving industry, academia, and government agencies, as directed by presidential executive order.
 It is a set of optional standards, best practices, and recommendations for improving cybersecurity at the organizational level.

 Our security and compliance experts partner with your team to assess your organization’s security program against the NIST CSF framework.
-Our step-by-step process quickly turns up any weaknesses that need to be addressed, and our team provides thorough recommendations and guidance on how to bring your program in line with NIST CSF guidelines.
+Our step-by-step process will identify any weaknesses that need to be addressed, and our team provides thorough recommendations and guidance on how to bring your program in line with NIST CSF guidelines.

 The core component of NIST CSF is “a set of activities to achieve specific cybersecurity outcomes, and references examples of guidance to achieve those outcomes.”
 It’s broken down into four elements: